gordonmurray/apache_flink_and_docker_compose/README.md

 # Apache Flink containers using Docker Compose
 Running Apache Flink containers using Docker Compose is a convenient way to get up and running to try out some Flink workloads.

+There is a post to go along with this project here [https://gordonmurray.com/data/2023/11/02/deploying-flink-cdc-jobs-with-docker-compose.html](https://gordonmurray.com/data/2023/11/02/deploying-flink-cdc-jobs-with-docker-compose.html)

 Assuming docker compose is installed you can start the containers using the following command in the same folder as the docker compose file:

 ```